uwmadisoncals/cals-main-plugins/portfolio-slideshow/readme.txt

 = 1.9.9 =

 * Ported the existing plugin to PHP 5.3-compatible code and laid the foundation for some major changes in the next few versions: 1.10.x, and then  2.0.0

-For the archived changelog for versions 1.5.1 and below, please see http://portfolioslideshow.com/changelog.